Resources for physicians

 PRC staff members help participants taper off of opioid pain medications and any other medications that are no longer effective in managing pain.

 The primary goal of the PRC programs is to restore function and quality of life for people who have chronic pain.
 People whose chronic pain has negatively affected their moods and overall health or whose pain has caused them to experience a decline in quality of life, personal tasks or work responsibilities may be candidates for the programs.

 The programs incorporate discontinuation of pain medications.
 People not taking opioid analgesics are welcome to attend the program, and they comprise a large proportion of our patient population.
 Other important goals include:

 - Increase physical strength, stamina and flexibility

-- Minimize pain behaviors
+- Minimize behaviors drawing attention to pain

-- Learn stress management techniques
+- Learn stress management and relaxation techniques

 - Return to gainful employment, school or volunteer activities (if applicable)

 - Reduce reliance on health care professionals by improving the ability to self-manage chronic pain